 But how do you find the right one for you?

-It turns out, you can narrow down your search dramatically by deciding which one of the bottom links matter the most to you:
+It turns out, you can narrow down your search dramatically by deciding which one of the following links matter the most to you:

 Is it worth the $95 annual fee?
-Read our review of the Chase Sapphire Preferred here.
+Read our review of the Chase Sapphire Preferred before you apply.

 Earn Rewards for Travel